Revolving door: Security

 An unusual pair of revolving doors at City Hall in London: one revolves clockwise; the other revolves counterclockwise.

 Revolving doors can also be used as security devices to restrict entry to a single person at a time if the spacing between the doors is small enough.
 This is in contrast to a normal door which allows a second person to easily "tailgate" behind an authorized person.
 Extreme security can require a particular type of bullet-resistant glass.

 Sometimes a revolving door is designed for one-way traffic.
 An example is the now-common usage in airports to prevent a person from bypassing airport security checkpoints by entering the exit.
-Such doors are designed with a brake that is activated by a sensor should someone enter from the incorrect side.
-The door also revolves backwards to permit that person to exit, while also notifying security of the attempt.
+Such doors are designed with a brake that is activated either by mechanical means or by a sensor should someone enter from the incorrect side.
+The door also revolves backwards to permit that person to exit.
+More sophisticated electronic brakes also notify security of attempts to enter the door from the wrong side.